 “I haven’t gone all day.”

 “Okay, but you’ll have to be quick.
 Your bus is about to leave.”

 “Won’t be a minute.”

-She stood by the door of the ladies’ toilet for a few minutes and when the large woman and the girl didn’t reappear, she knew the worst of it.
-She had been robbed.
-Her money, her clothes, her bus ticket, her precious Bible.
+She continued to stand by the door for a few minutes longer and then she knew what they had done.
+They robbed her of her money, her clothes, her bus ticket, her precious Bible.
 Everything!